aurotripathy/training-with-noise-reduces-overfitting/README.md

 ## Smoothing with Jitter

-Per the book, training with jitterred data discourages sharp changes in the response near the training points and so discurages the network from overly complex boundaries.
+Per the book, training with jittered data discourages sharp changes in the response near the training points and so discurages the network from overly complex boundaries.
+Following the guidance from the book, we do not change any of the hyperparameters, except, during training, we jitter the data as we feed them into the net.

 <img src="Noise-Added-to-Smooth-boundary.png" alt="drawing" style="width:600px;"/>